ilelandhayes/E-Commerce-Application/README.md

   ## Usage Of

-  After installation open Imsomnia to make api calls for the data
+  After installation is complete, open Insomnia to make api calls for the data

   ## How to Contribute

   Any contributions are welcome!

-  ## Demos
+  ## Demo Videos

   ## License